 Home Selling Checklist

-- Look at your finances and budget out home repairs and other home sale closing costs
+- Check your finances and create a budget for home repairs and home sale closing costs

 - Windows and doors